dqops/dqo/docs/reference/sensors/column/strings-column-sensors.md

 column/strings/string_parsable_to_float_percent
 ```
 **Description**
-Column level sensor that calculates the number of rows with parsable to float string column value.
+Column level sensor that calculates the percentage of rows with parsable to float string column value.